SophiaG20/Reading-Notes201/Class04.md

 ## 3. ___ positioning is the default for every html element.

+Static positioning

+Static positioning is the default that every element gets.
+It just means "put the element into its normal position in the document flow — nothing special to see here."

+Static Positing example:

+<p class="positioned"> … </p>

 ## 4. Name a few advantages to using absolute positioning on an element.

+This is very useful: it means that we can create isolated UI features that don't interfere with the layout of other elements on the page.
+For example, popup information boxes, control menus, rollover panels, UI features that can be dragged and dropped anywhere on the page, and so on.

 ## 5. What is a key difference between fixed positioning and absolute positioning?